 Additional braking safety measures

-the braking distance for trains will take far more drivers off the roads than a
+the braking distance for trains on all routes will take far more drivers off the roads than a

 single new route that connects a few English cities.